iszczesniak/cpp/memory/index.md

 as a call argument also created a temporary that was used to initialize a parameter of a call.
 A temporary was destroyed before the evaluation of the complete (whole) expression was complete.
-That temporary, however, was usually created directly in a parameter, either because of the unnamed RVO or the constructor elision.
+That temporary, however, was created as a parameter because of either the unnamed RVO or the constructor elision.

 Since C++17 these expressions are called expressions of the **prvalue** category, prvalue expressions or just prvalues in short.
 We'll look into the expression categories later, but we start refering to these expressions as prvalues.

-An evaluation of a prvalue creates its **result object** and it differs from a variable initilization in that we don't give it a name.
+An evaluation of a prvalue creates its **result object**.
 As shown in the example below, returning a prvalue by value is a use case of the materialization.

 It's the materialization of a temporary (a temporary object), and not a materialization that is temporary.